- Why App?

 - A minimum cumulative grade point average of at least a 2.0 (as calculated by Appalachian) is required to be considered for admission.
 Due to increased interest, transfer applicants may be subject to a more competitive academic review.

-- GED diplomas do not meet minimum course requirements (MCR's).
+- High School Equivalency Diplomas do not meet minimum course requirements (MCR's).
 Adult High School Diplomas may meet minimum course requirements (MCR's) and transcripts for these diplomas are reviewed on a case by case basis.

 Students who meet Minimum Course Requirements